AnwesaChoudhuri/CAROQ/README.md

 Please create a directory called **./models** under the home directory and place all initial models for training and trained models for evaluation.
 For training, we start with [Mask2Former models](https://github.com/facebookresearch/Mask2Former/blob/main/MODEL_ZOO.md).
 Specific models used for initialization are mentioned in the config files for each dataset.
+Model paths can also be specified in the config files.

 Trained models are coming soon!